Amukayoung/odin-landing-page/README.md

 - [Link to the Assignment](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/landing-page)

 ## About
 Created a landing page for the Odin Project assignment.
-The landing page utilizes flex to display elements on the page
+The landing page utilizes flex to display responsive elements throughout the page

 ## Screenshots